 As mentioned in the beginning of this manual, PC2 modules must be able to communicate with each other via TCP: clients must be able to communicate with their servers, and servers in a multi-site contest must be able to communicate (directly or via proxies) with other servers.
 If client machines reside on the same network segment as their server, and if all servers have publicly routable IP addresses which can be reached by other servers, then communication should work with no problems.

 However, given the wide variety of network configurations which can exist – firewalls, NAT, and VPNs, just to name a few – there may be some constraints in a given network setup which will cause problems in setting up a contest using PC2.
-In order to understand how to avoid (or circumvent) these problems, it is useful to have some understanding of how PC2 networking is implemented.
+To understand how to avoid (or circumvent) these problems, it is useful to have some understanding of how PC2 networking is implemented.

 PC2 is written in Java and uses TCP sockets for communication between modules.
 Server modules listen for incoming connections, using port 50002 by default.
 Client machines initiate connections to a (single) server based on the server=IP:port attribute in the [client] section of the client machine’s pc2v9.ini file.
 Client machines only communicate with the server specified in their pc2v9.ini file.